 Wall Decals 2.0

-Take a look at this rustic wood-planked wall, for instance.
-Wouldn't it be nice to have this kind of character in your home?
-Can you tell it's a giant wall sticker?
+Take a look at this rustic wood-planked wall.
+This decal can add character to your home.
+It is hard to tell its a giant wall sticker at first glance.
 This whitewashed wood wall sticker adds instant charm and lends texture to a blank wall.

 03 of 08

 The high ceilings of this room are crying out for extra drama, and a giant wall sticker that mimics the look of an expensive stone wall fits the bill.
 This faux stone wall from Wayfair would be perfect for a fireplace wall, too.
 Other similar wall stickers give the look of wood-planked walls or even exposed brick.Continue to 4 of 8 below.